Cats are susceptible to parasites, including nematodes, cestodes, and trematodes.

 Generally speaking, the majority of worms are shed in the environment through the feces.

-Therefore, it can safely be assumed that the most common way of worm infestation in cats is by ingesting feces of infected felines.
+Therefore, it can safely be assumed that the most common way of worm infestation in cats is by ingesting the feces of infected felines.

-Alternatively, the way of an infestation can be by coming into contact with objects contaminated with feces from infected cats.
+Alternatively, the way of an infestation can be coming into contact with objects contaminated with feces from infected cats.

 Kittens usually get worms from their mothers.

-It is an interesting fact that certain types of worms can pass through the placenta and infect the unborn kittens.
+It is an interesting fact that certain types of worms can pass through the placenta and infect unborn kittens.

-This way of an infestation is known as prenatal infection.
+This way of infestation is known as prenatal infection.